Trump's $4.8 trillion budget likely to get thumbs-down from Congress

 This year’s deficit will hover at around $1 trillion and decline next year to $966 billion if his plan were to be enacted.
 Even so, over 10 years, deficits would bring a $5.6 trillion increase to the debt, not counting interest payments.

-Reporting by Jeff Mason and Richard Cowan; additional reporting by Susan Heavey; Editing by Andy Sullivan and Nick Zieminski
+Reporting by Jeff Mason and Richard Cowan; Additional reporting by Susan Heavey; Editing by Andy Sullivan, Nick Zieminski and Andrea Ricci